 I wrote Baby’s First Foods a Guide to Family Nourishment as I had many ideas and methods on how to avoid using boxed and jarred baby food.
 However, my book became more of a guide on using whole grains for your entire family.
-I cover different machines for you kitchen to make life easier, such as pressure cookers, grain mills, and mixers.
-These appliances became very important to our family of 12 as they work fast, efficient and make healthy cooking easy!
+I cover different machines for your kitchen to make life easier, such as pressure cookers, grain mills, and mixers.
+These appliances became very important to our family of 12 as they work fast, efficiently, and make healthy cooking easy!
 (And cheaper!)

-- Baby Food Basics – Methods and Equipment, Quantity Storage and Cost, Is Baby Ready?
+- Baby Food Basics – Methods and Equipment, Quantity Storage, and Cost, Is Baby Ready?

 - First Grains, Fruits and Vegetables – The Whole Grain, Cooking Grains, Types of Wheat, Beans for Added Nutrition, Milling Beans, Cooking times, Grain Combinations

 - First Foods for Two Months

 - First Family Recipes – Breakfast, Easy Family Dinners, Sauces and Additions, Crackers and Cookies, PLUS a Holiday Dinner

 - Making Bread From Whole Grain – The Process, Mixers, Mills, Flakers, The Grains, and Just Good Info, Whole Grain Breads, Tea Bread